Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "I will love the light for it shows me the way, yet I will endure the darkness because it shows me the stars."
+> "The art of being happy lies in the power of extracting happiness from common things."
-> — **Og Mandino**
+> — **Henry Ward Beecher**

 ---